 Determining the Need for Financial Assistance

-To determine if a project warrants financial assistance PAR generally has THREE questions it asks when assessing the project.
+To determine if a project warrants financial assistance P3 generally has THREE questions it asks when assessing the project.

 Is the planned development feasible?